eos7l/a4-creativecoding/README.md

 - I used LOLColors to coordinate my color scheme.
 - I used materialize.css to create the collapsible documentation tab.
 - I did some user testing with my friend and they liked the visualization.
 They said they would prefer if there is a way to zoom in the line chart so they can see more details, hence why I added a third visualization to showcase how it can be done.
 Due to time constraint, I could not implement it so it could be updated to show other genres with a drop-down menu.
+- I used ColorBrewer2 to customize the colors used in the bubble chart.